doyoubi/undermoon/docs/design.md

 - nmctl setdb epoch flags [dbname1 ip:port slot_range] ...
 - `epoch` is the epoch of host
 - `flags` is reserved.
-Currently it's just NOFLAG
+Currently it may be NOFLAG or FORCE.
+In the future if we add more flags, separate them by ','.
 - `slot_range` can be
     - 0-1000
     - migrating dst_ip:dst_port 0-1000